General disclosures

 Unauthorised use of credit cards

-During 2022–23, staff reported 661 instances of unauthorised use of corporate credit cards with no cases referred for investigation.
-Thirty‑five of these were reported by central and regional services staff and 626 by school staff.
+During 2023–24, staff reported 784 instances of unauthorised use of corporate credit cards, with 2 cases referred for investigation.
+Of these, 45 were reported by central and regional services staff and 739 by school staff.
 Generally, unauthorised transactions were a result of cards being used in error.
 If repayment was not received within 5 working days, strategies were employed to recover the amount owing, including reminder notices and cancellation of cards.

 Category Amount ($)